Vegan Caesar Dressing – No anchovies

 For the salad

-- 1 serving of your favourite salad (- for example: chopped lettuce, grated carrots, cherry tomatoes.
+- 1 serving salad (any of your favourite, for example: chopped lettuce, grated carrots, cherry tomatoes.
 A mixed bag of salad is an easy option.)

 - 1 tbsp olive oil

-- a couple of ciabatta slices, baguette or a nice whole grain bread
+- 2 slices ciabatta bread (or baguette or a nice whole grain bread)

 - 1 clove garlic (chopped)